vernlam/study/Codebook.md

   5. Standing
   6. Laying

-Columns 4 to 83 show the method of capture.output
+Columns 4 to 83 show the method of capture.
+The below describes each of the columns:

 [1] "person"
 [2] "Activity"